Featured site: Add to your normal language learning program with a few 1:1 lessons from iTalki with a native speaker of that language

 Step 4 (optional): Decide whether you want to remove autofill for the website address bar at the top

-Still on the Privacy and Security Settings page from above, scroll down a bit further.
+On the left sidebar of the settings page from above, switch to "Search" and scroll down a bit.
 You'll see a section labeled "Address bar - Firefox Autosuggest" as shown in the screenshot below.

 Screenshot of firefox settings for address bar